 Can you imagine taking money out of one of your pockets, deducting it as a business expense, and then putting it back in your other pocket tax-free?
 That’s pretty crazy, right?
 What if it were legal?
 Actually, this tax strategy is so common that the IRS issued a private letter ruling on the matter.
 So what is this tax gem I’m talking about?
 You can rent your home to your business for business meetings!
-This even goes beyond the standard home office deduction found in IRC 280A.
+This even goes beyond the standard home office deduction found in IRC 280A tax code.
 Let me explain how this works.

 “Why not rent your home to your business and get BOTH the expense deduction AND the rental income?” – Justin Goodbread, CFP®, CEPA®, CVGA®Click to tweet